ydydsnyd/mono/doc/docs/server-push.md

 than the previous one in the list.
 The `name` is the name of the mutator that was invoked (e.g., from [Replicache.mutate](api/classes/Replicache#mutate)).
 The `args` are the arguments that were passed to the mutator.

+### `profileID`

+The [`profileID`](api/classes/Replicache#profileid) of the requesting Replicache instance.
+All clients within a browser profile share the same `profileID`.
+It can be used for windowing the Client View, which one typically wants to do per-browser-profile, not per-client.

 ### `pushVersion`